+Funded by the EPSRC

-First year PhD student, funded by the EPSRC
+Third year PhD student funded by the CSCT

 Piers graduated from Bangor University in 2018 with an MChem in Chemistry.
 During his degree, Piers undertook a summer internship at Liquids Research Ltd where he was involved in the synthesis and characterisation of ferromagnetic fluids.
 In his third year, he did a computational project under the supervision of Dr. Keith Hughes, where he studied the quantum dynamics of charge-transfer in bulk architecture heterojunction photovoltaic devices.
 For his Masters project, Piers explored his interest in sustainability and investigated whether plastic mixtures can be characterised using 1H NMR spectroscopy.
 In his spare time Piers likes playing video games, playing table tennis and exploring the philosophy of our existence.